Superposition-Chennai/24hr-Beginner-Projects/README.md

 This is an opensource project.

-Languages we accept: C++, Python, HTML/CSS/JS, Java, JavaScript.
+Languages we accept: C++, Python, HTML/CSS/JS, Java, JavaScript, any other cool stuff you folks want to add :D

 Please check out CONTRIBUTING.md